fergald/explainer-messageport-close/README.md

-By passing a `MessagePort` to a cross-origin document and listening to the `close` event, it is possible to to find out when that document has been destroyed.
+By passing a `MessagePort` to a cross-origin document and listening to the `close` event, it is possible to find out when that document has been destroyed.
 This can be done with without the cooperation of the document in question.

 Given that this information is already available